Your fingers tremble as you scroll to their name on WhatsApp.

-Disappointed, you start to recall the days where it was you and your bro against the world.
+Disappointed, you start to recall the days when it was you and your bro against the world.

 At least… until you lent him that $10,000.

-Even though there are many institutions out there providing loans, seeking help from someone close would always be more convenient.
+Even though many institutions provide loans, seeking help from someone close would always be more convenient.

-Lending money to a family member or friend is always a tricky situation, as it may end up ruining a relationship.
+Lending money to a family member or friend is always tricky, as it may ruin a relationship.

 While hurting a relationship is bad enough, losing money in the process is like another kick in the gut.

-You might be losing a friend, but you don’t have to lose your money.
+You might lose a friend, but you don’t have to lose your money.

 Here are some steps you can take to recover your money!

 Note: It is usually only worthwhile to seek legal intervention if the sum is significant.
 If your friend has borrowed $500, it might not be worth going through legal proceedings.